carneiroDotDev/BIT_Scholarship_Project_Notes/Cloud_Track/Project_1/README.md

 # Project 1 - Deploy Static Website on AWS

-**TLDR:** the project is described step by step on Udacity.There are no much todo, its more about following all the steps described on the project page.
+**TLDR:** the project is described step by step on Udacity.
+There are no many todos, its more about following all the steps described on the project page.

 The whole project has two major intentions to implement: